plantgenomicslab/Ice-plant-transcriptome-profiling/README.md

 - dplyr

 ## Using the tool
-To run the tool, you must navigate inside the clone repository.
-After running it you will see a new PNG file titled with the ice plant gene ID that you queried
+To run the tool, you must navigate inside the cloned repository.
+After running it you will see a new PNG file titled with the ice plant gene ID that you queried.
 ```
 # Usage
 Rscript plot_iceplant_expression.r [gene_id]